jakob1111/dokuwiki-plugin-flowcharts/README.md

 # Flowcharts Plugin for DokuWiki
-Add flowcharts and diagrams to Dokuwiki with an incredibly simple syntax
+Add flowcharts and diagrams to Dokuwiki with an intuitive syntax

 The diagrams and flowcharts are generated with https://mermaidjs.github.io/.